LibreSolar/libresolar.github.io/_docs/3a_sw_toolchain.md

 The firmware for the Libre Solar hardware is developed using the [ARM mbed OS](https://developer.mbed.org/) embedded software framework.
 This makes it possible to use easy-to-understand C++ syntax (similar to Arduino) and enhances community based software development.

+You can find the firmware in the [Libre Solar GitHub profile](https://github.com/LibreSolar) as repositories separate from the hardware files.

 We recommend to use Visual Studio Code and [PlatformIO](http://platformio.org/) as an IDE for software development.

 All Libre Solar software repositories are structured as PlatformIO projects: